JamesLowther/JamesLowther.github.io/src/pages/blog/projects/led-matrix-iss-tracker/README.md

 ![Spinning simple globe](./videos/spinning-simple-globe.gif)

 ### Adding the Earth bitmap
 To actually make the sphere look like the Earth I took a black and white image of the Earth and reduced its size to `MAP_WIDTH` by `MAP_HEIGHT`.
 I then converted the image to an array of bits, 1 for a white pixel and 0 for a black pixel.
-When drawing the Earth I then check the array at the index for corresponding node and only draw the pixel if the bit is 1.
+When drawing the Earth I then check the array at the index for the corresponding node and only draw the pixel if the bit is 1.
 The following image is converted with the code below:

 ![World map](./images/world-map.png)